dotJEM/angular-routing/README.md

 * A Simpler view model that still adds more flexibility through the view service
 * Sibling lookup in terms of "next" and "prev".
 * Parameter converters, UI Router has support for regex parameters but it seems more limited
+* Providing means to simply refresh views rather than reloading templates as well (see sticky and $view-refresh)

 #### Disadvantages